 Sikhs Helping Sikhs (SHS) should be Sikh based, non-violent, non-profit organization that would aim to benefit lives of Sikhs and unite them in the process.
 It should be an organization where its members work towards benefiting each other with the desire of forming a strong quality, high integrity, loyal and religious minded community.
 It should help all races and religions through its charity trust.
 The establishment should have 3 objectives and 3 conditions.

 - Enrichment of Sikhs

 - Enrichment of Sikhism

-The gains are so numerous it is difficult to put all of them down.
-However, some of the obvious benefits are:
+The gains would be so numerous that it would be difficult to put all of them down.
+However, some of the obvious benefits would be:

 - Eliminate Poverty (also for non-Sikhs)